 Statistical energy analysis is not a high frequency method!

 It is usually claimed that statistical energy analysis is a high frequency theory of vibroacoustics.
-To check this assertion, we have applied the dimensional analysis to rectangular plates and we have identified four dimensionless numbers with which validity of SEA is defined: The mode count N, the modal overlap M, the normalized attenuation factor m and the coupling strength.
-It is found that in the frequency-damping plane, this domain is a narrow strip so that an increase of frequency with constant damping leads to get out the validity domain!
+To check this assertion, we have applied the dimensional analysis to rectangular plates and have identified four dimensionless numbers for the validity of SEA: The mode count N, the modal overlap M, the normalized attenuation factor m and the coupling strength.
+Numerical experiments performed by solving the governing equations by the 'brute force' confirm that the validity domain of SEA in the frequency-damping loss factor plane is a narrow strip which upper limit dreceases with frequency.
+An increase of frequency with a constant damping loss factor may lead to get out the validity domain!
 Read more...

-Validity domain of SEA in the frequency-damping plane.
+Left, Validity domain of SEA in the frequency-damping plane (dark zone).
+Right, At high frequency SEA no longer applies.

 A. Le Bot and V. Cotoni, Validity diagrams of statistical energy analysis, Journal of Sound and Vibration, vol. 329, p.
 221-235, 2010.